-Welcome to Clarke County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Clarke County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 The original Mississippi Act described the county boundaries as:

 "Beginning on the State line of Alabama, at the point at which the line between townships four and five strikes said State line, and running thence west with said line between townships four and five, to the line between ranges thirteen and fourteen east; thence south, with said line between ranges thirteen and fourteen east to the southern boundary line of the Choctaw nation, thence east with said boundary line to the northwest corner of the Higoowanne reserve; thence to the northeast corner of the same; thence east along said boundary line to the point at which the southern boundary of township number one strikes the same; thence directly east to the State of Alabama, and thence north with said State line to the place of beginning."

 The first officers of the county were William Covington, George Evans, Stephen Grice, Henry Hailes, George Knight, Samuel K. Lewis, Calvin M. Ludlow, Norman Martin, and David B. Thompson.

 The county seat is Quitman, named for Gen. John A. Quitman, second Chancellor of the State, later governor, and an officer in the Mexican war.

 The county has a total area of 693.41 square miles of which 691.27 square miles is land and 2.14 square mile (0.31%) is water.
 The population recorded in the 1840 Federal Census was 2,986.
 The 2010 census recorded 16,732 residents in the county.